 What is contribution splitting?

-Some of your super can be split into a new or existing account for your spouse
+Some of your super can be split into a new or existing account for your partner

-A spouse, for these purposes, is your husband, wife or defacto partner (including same sex partner) who lives permanently with you on a bona fide domestic basis, at the time the contributions are made.
+A partner, for these purposes, is your husband, wife or de facto partner (of any gender) who lives permanently with you on a bona fide domestic basis in a relationship as a couple, at the time the contributions are made.

-You and your spouse both need to be Australian residents when the contributions are made.
+You and your partner both need to be Australian residents when the contributions are made.

 Split contributions are reported to the Australian Taxation Office (ATO)